wwmogu/RSP/LinkedList/README.md

 1. `LinkedList_ADM_version.cpp` is the ADM's version:
 	- which I implement the search recursivly
-	- do not follow ADM's "delete", instead I use itertive approach
+	- do not follow ADM's "delete", instead I use iterative approach

 2. `LinkedList_iterate_oop_version.cpp` is the LinkedList implemented using `class`
 	- all methods are using iterative approch
-	- also have some custermized constructor, which makes initialize list easier.
+	- also have some custermized constructor, which makes initialize easier.

 3. Both 1 and 2 are simple and basic sigly Linked List
 	- Only have three basic operation